fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Removes an entry from a hash map, `map`.
+Removes an entry from the hash map, `map`.

 ##### Syntax